How Was World Wildlife Conservation Day Initiated?

 Join an online group of people who share the same opinion as you and share information.
 This is also the right time to learn how to avoid buying products being produced in a way that is hurting wildlife, thus becoming a more responsible consumer.

-If you liked this article, read “We’ve destroyed almost 80% of all wildlife” on our blog.
+If you liked this article, read our article on “We’ve destroyed almost 80% of all wildlife” on our blog.

 Project dedicated to support and help to improve Veterinary Medicine.
 Sharing information and raising discussions in the veterinary community.